 Attendance - Regular attendance and punctuality are necessary and expected of all students enrolled at Erie Day School.
+Parents should refrain from travel outside the perimeters of the generous holiday and seasonal breaks offered by the academic calendar.

 Dining Room Behavior - Students should exhibit common courtesy and good manners in the dining room.
+When the bell is sounded, all students will remain silent for any/all announcements or calls to action.

 Dress Standards - The dress standards are symbolic of what the Erie Day School represents, and are therefore an integral part of the EDS education.
 Students are required to arrive at school neatly and properly dressed, and are expected to uphold the standard of dress as outlined in this Handbook.
 Failure to do so may result in a call home for a change of clothes with the offending student.
 Additional measures may include the loss of recess.
-See Dress Standards located on page 24.
+See Dress Standards.

-Drugs, Alcohol, and Smoking - The EDS Board of Trustees, administration, and faculty are keenly aware of the dangers of illegal drugs, alcoholic beverages, and smoking and consider the strictest policy of prohibition, enforcement, and punishment to be an absolute necessity.
+Drugs, Alcohol, and Smoking - The EDS Board of Trustees, administration, and faculty are keenly aware of the dangers of illegal drugs, alcoholic beverages, vaping and smoking and consider the strictest policy of prohibition, enforcement, and punishment to be an absolute necessity.
 The possession, sale, purchase or use of illegal drugs, alcoholic beverages, or any form of smoking materials by minors is against the laws of the Commonwealth of Pennsylvania, reflects adversely upon Erie Day School as an institution, and most importantly, has a detrimental effect upon the physical, social, and psychological health of Erie Day School students.
 Such conduct will not be tolerated at any time or at any place when the student is under the authority, supervision and control of Erie Day School.
 A student engaging in such conduct subjects himself/herself to the severest of penalties - immediate dismissal from Erie Day School.

-Electronic Entertainment Devices - Use of electronic entertainment devices (iPods, MP3 players, handheld game systems, smart-watches, etc.) are not permitted during the school day, at the Extended Day Program or on school-related trips.
+Electronic Entertainment Devices - Use of electronic entertainment devices (cell phones, iPods, MP3 players, hand- held game systems, smart-watches, etc.) are not permitted during the school day, at the Extended Day Program and can only be utilized on school-related trips with permission.

 Cell Phones - Erie Day School understands the desire of parents to allow their children to have in their possession a cell phone in the event of an emergency going to and from the school.
-Cell phones then, are permitted on campus but must be turned off and kept in his or her locker or book bag.
+Cell phones then, are permitted on campus but must be turned off and kept in the locker or book bag.
 The school provides designated school phones to be available for student use.